Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/discussions-faq.md

 >[!NOTE] Only Owners and Members of the workspace can reply to a topic and create a new one.
 Viewers can only read topics.
 ### How Can I Create a New Discussion?

 Every Owner or Member of a workspace can create a new discussion.
-The same goes for the discussions inside the *Organization* team.
+The same goes for the discussions inside the *Organization*.

 In general, discussions are *read only* for workspace viewers.
 However, as you know workspace can include sub-workspaces.
 Then, what happens if your role in the parent workspace is a viewer and in the sub-workspace - a member?
 You can create discussions inside the sub-workspace and only read the discussions in the parent workspace.